maxint-rd/TM16xx/README.md

 ![Layered structure](/images/structure.png)

+## Library installation
+The easiest way to install this library is using the Arduino Library Manager.
+Just search for "TM16xx LEDs and Buttons" and click the install button.
+You can also download the [latest version](https://github.com/maxint-rd/TM16xx/archive/refs/heads/master.zip) or select one from the [releases](https://github.com/maxint-rd/TM16xx/releases) as zipfile and use Add .ZIP library in the Arduino IDE.

+___NOTE: AdafruitGFX needs to be installed, even if you don't use TM16xxMatrixGFX.
+If you don't want to install AdafruitGFX you can remove TM16xxMatrixGFX.h and TM16xxMatrixGFX.cpp from the library directory to avoid compilation errors.___

 ## Basic usage
-To use this library you need to include the class that matches the chip on your module and instantiate the object:
+After installation you can use this library by including the class header that matches the chip on your module and then instantiate the object:
 ```C++
 #include <TM1638.h>